activescaffold/active_scaffold/README.md

 Breaking Changes
 ----------------

+When upgrading from 3.x, add `active_scaffold/manifest.js` to `app/assets/config/manifest.js` to prevent issues with assets.

 Changing column settings on a request has changed, it must use `active_scaffold_config.columns.override(:name)` at least the first time.
 After calling `columns.override(:name)`, calling it again or calling `columns[:name]` will return the overrided column.
 It also supports a block.
 See [Per Request Configuration](https://github.com/activescaffold/active_scaffold/wiki/Per-Request-Configuration) for examples and more comprehensive explanation.